About us

 Update your RSVP if your plans change.
 Be advised: 3 No Shows and you will be asked to find another hiking Meetup.

 Get there early.
-Events start at the time posted, so give yourself plenty of time to find a parking spot, gear up, use the restroom, pay your fee, and be ready to go.
+Events start at the time posted, so give yourself plenty of time to find a parking spot, pay the parking/entrance fee if there is one, gear up, use the restroom, pay your event fee, and be ready to go.
 Leave at least 15 minutes early for nearby events and 30 minutes early if the drive is going to be over an hour.
-Don't rely on GPS, a lot of our meeting spots are remote and/or unnamed, so read the directions in the event description, too.
+Don't rely on GPS, a lot of our meeting spots are remote and/or unnamed, so read the directions in the event description carefully.

 Read the WHOLE event description.

 Let the Organizer know if you prefer not to have your photograph posted or tagged online.
-Privacy is important, so if you find your image has made it into the photo albums, contact the Organizer and it will be removed, no questions asked.
+Privacy is important to us, so if you find your image has made it into the photo albums, contact the Organizer and it will be removed, no questions asked.

 Take responsibility for your own safety, comfort, and enjoyment and understand that the Organizer is not liable for any incidents that may befall you leading up to, during, or following the event.

 Understand that all proceeds go to the Organizer's expenses, including Meetup subscription, parking passes, park entrance fees, and gas.
-The end of summer picnic at the Oregon Donkey Sanctuary donates half the proceeds of that event to the sanctuary.
+The Oregon Donkey Sanctuary event donates half the proceeds of that event to the sanctuary.

 Refund Policy: If you are attending an event and it is unable to proceed as planned due to unforeseen events beyond the Organizer's control, a refund will be offered during that event.
 Refunds will not be issued after the conclusion of the event.